PgBouncer

 Hint

-The terms "user" and "role" in Postgres are largely synonymous, with a minor difference being that CREATE USER (versus CREATE ROLE) implies LOGIN privilege, so according to the principle of least privilege, CREATE ROLE is the better choice for users/roles that meant for use by applications rather than people.
+The terms "user" and "role" in Postgres are largely synonymous.
+One minor difference is that CREATE USER (versus CREATE ROLE) implies LOGIN privilege, so according to the principle of least privilege, CREATE ROLE is the better choice for users/roles that are meant for use by applications rather than people.

 Disabling PgBouncer

-Dropping the crunchy_pooler exception will functionally disable PgBouncer as it'll no longer be able to authenticate:
+Dropping the crunchy_pooler extension from a database will functionally disable PgBouncer since it will no longer be able to authenticate:

 DROP EXTENSION crunchy_pooler;